jamfire/acf-patch-converter/README.md

 This python script takes ```.acf``` and ```.acf.txt``` files and will patch a new ```.acf.patched``` model file.
 This will not overwrite your existing acf model.
 It will generate a file with the ```.acf.patched``` extension.
 You'll need to backup your original model somewhere else and then rename the ```.acf.patched``` file to ```.acf```.

+I highly advise you create a temporary directory with your model and patchfile incase something goes wrong.

 ## Script Usage

 This script requires that you have python installed.